bswhb/visualwebarena/paper/ICPR_2026/Cross_View_Consistency_Checking_ICPR2026.md

 ## 6. Conclusion

 We presented **Triple-View Semantic Consistency (TVSC)**, a defense mechanism for multimodal web agents against adversarial UI perturbations.
-By enforcing alignment between visual, structural, and OCR views, TVSC significantly enhances agent robustness—improving success rates by **142.6%** relative under hybrid attacks.
+By enforcing alignment between visual, structural, and OCR views, TVSC significantly enhances agent robustness — improving success rates by **142.6%** relative under hybrid attacks.
 Our evaluation on VisualWebArena across 300 tasks and 5 attack types demonstrates the efficacy and generalizability of our approach.

 **Key Takeaways:**